mikeroneer/TaigaApp/README.md

 ### development state ###

 Application is still under development.
-Currently following features are integrated:
+Currently the following features are integrated:

 * Login
 * Auto-Login